-Veterans Legal Services promotes self-sufficiency, stability, and financial security for veterans through comprehensive and accessible legal services.
+Veterans Legal Services promotes self-sufficiency, stability, and financial security for veterans in Massachusetts through comprehensive and accessible legal services.
 VLS’s unique model of delivering services on-site at homeless shelters and service centers allows it to reach veterans who would otherwise go without the legal help they need.
 Our partnerships with shelters, courts, and supportive services providers enable VLS to make legal services accessible and collaborate with other professionals, ensuring the best chance of veteran success.
 VLS services over 500 veterans’ cases per year.

 “Veterans Legal Services has assisted thousands of Veterans facing the challenge of homelessness.
 Because of the services they provide at the Center, homeless Veterans are able to resolve the legal issues that pose a barrier to independent living.”

 Mr. Andrew McCawley, CEO, The New England Center & Home for Veterans